Preteen (SASQUATCH) Program

 Why New Vision Wilderness?

-Our nationally recognized, individually tailored wilderness therapy programs lead the industry in specialized intervention services and relational model therapy as a catalyst for positive change in struggling preteens.
+Our nationally recognized, individually tailored wilderness therapy program leads the industry in specialized intervention services and relational model therapy for preteens experiencing the effects of early life stress often impacted by adoption.

-New Vision Wilderness (NVW) sets industry standards in therapeutic outdoor programming.
-NVW empowers the individual to improve decision-making skills and build healthier relationships while working with the individual and their family.
-NVW provides an unparalleled wilderness experience while adhering to the highest standards of safety and individual attention.
+New Vision Wilderness (NVW) sets industry standards in therapeutic outdoor programming, innovative clinical work and safety.
+We empower preteen students by involving them in decision-making and goal planning which helps build healthy and trusting relationships while working with the family.
+We also provide an unparalleled wilderness experience while adhering to the highest standards of trauma informed care, safety, and individual attention.
 The emotional and physical safety of our students is the most important factor for our staff.
-We offer a “build them up” philosophy focusing on their strengths and encouraging growth in those areas.
-We utilize both adventure education and psychotherapy to create the change in clients and do not solely rely on a physically challenging regimen as the catalyst for change.
+We offer a “build them up” philosophy focusing on students strengths and encouraging growth in those areas.
+We utilize relationship, adventure education and psychotherapy to create the change in students and do not solely rely on a physically challenging regimen as the catalyst for change.

 - Developmentally focused for the needs of 10-12-year-olds.

-- Clinical modalities including Brainspotting, DDP, and Neuro and attachment focused interventions.
+- Clinical interventions include Brainspotting, DDP, and Neuro and Attachment focused interventions.

 - Focused sensory integration experiences via integrated movement